harrisoncramer/go-lsp/README.md

 The LSP protocol defines how a server and client must exchange information when providing language features like auto-completion, go-to-definition, or diagnostics.
 This repository aims to simplify the process of creating an LSP server in Go, tailored specifically for integration with Neovim.

-This repository contains a basic implementation of that server protocol, written in Go.
+It contains a basic implementation of the LSP protocol, written in Go.
 It also provides a Lua script and tooling for hot-reloading the server in Neovim.

 [![Demo](https://hjc-public.s3.amazonaws.com/lsp-preview.png)](https://hjc-public.s3.amazonaws.com/lsp-demo.mp4)